exakat/exakat-docs/Reference/Rules/Structures/NoChangeIncomingVariables.rst

 ++++++++++++++++++++++

   PHP hands over a lot of information using special variables like `$_GET <https://www.php.net/manual/en/reserved.variables.get.php>`_, `$_POST <https://www.php.net/manual/en/reserved.variables.post.php>`_, etc...
 Modifying those variables and those values inside variables means that the original content is lost, while it will still look like raw data, and, as such, will be untrustworthy.
+It is recommended to put the modified values in another variable, and keep the original one intact.

 .. code-block:: php